-The process described above may produce good predictions on the training set, but is likely to overfit the data.

-A smaller tree, with less splits might lead to lower variance and better interpretation at the cost of a little bias.
+The process described above may produce good predictions on the training set, but is likely to overfit the date to overfit the data. region contains because the resulting for may be too implex $[less regins R{1,-}, R{\overline{J}}]$ A smaller tree, with less splits might lead to lower variance and better interpretation at the cost of a little bias.

-A strategy is to grow a very large tree T_0 and then prune it back to obtain a subtree.
+Select & by CV.